PhilippeBekaert/hdspeconf/doc/AIO.md

 **More information**

-See [RME's HDSPe AIO Pro user guide](https://www.rme-audio.de/downloads/hdspeaiopro_e.pdf) for more information.
+See [RME's HDSPe AIO user guide](https://www.rme-audio.de/downloads/hdspeaio_e.pdf) for more information.